 14. What are the UCR rates applied on my claim reimbursement by the insurer?

 The Network Tariff Rate (UCR) is a rate determined in advance by the insurer for each treatment type and used as a calculation basis for your claim reimbursement when you go out of your network of facilities.

 Sorry to hear that.
-Unfortunately insurers do not make exceptions.
-We strongly advise to read your insurer claims guide to ensure timely claim submission.
+Unfortunately, insurers do not make exceptions.
+We strongly advise reading your insurer's claims guide to ensure timely claim submission.

 Please review your specific insurer claims guide (please select your insurer from the list).

 16. How long does it take for the funds to be transferred to my bank account?

 Please review your specific insurer claims guide for details on processing time (please select your insurer from the list).

 17. What is the difference between going within my insurer network and outside the network?

 Out of network means that the doctor or facility you went to does not have a contract with your health insurance company.